-Provide the community with useful information about Council's policies, services
+Provide the community with useful information about Council's policies, services and events and advise the community of engagement outcomes.

 It is recommended that Council resolves to provide local public notice to amend the City's current Keeping and Control of Cats Local Law 2022 to comply with the required undertaking Council resolved from the 6 December 2022 Ordinary Council Meeting based on advice from the Joint Standing Committee on Delegated Legislation.